4rge/4rge/README.md

 ***

-My main focus is on system optimization and automation.
+My main focus is on system optimization &amp; automation.

 For this reason you will likely see repo's come and go here, evolve and become more efficent, very quickly.